markimus-maximus/AirBnB-Data-Modelling/README.md

 As a baseline for comparison, a linear regression model was created.
 The function `get_baseline_score(regression_model, data_subsets, folder)` was created to take the split data (above) to train the model, and a folder to later output metrics.

+### Create a function for multiple iterations of the modelling process and calculate average metrics and most-common parameters

+An unrepresentative model may be generated when fitting a model to one pseudo-random subset of data.
+A common approach to gain a better-rounded model is to  is to create multiple subsets of pseudo-random data with which to train the model.
+In order to carry out this need, the function

 ### Evaluate the regression model performance

 ### Implement a custom function to tune the hyperparameters of the model